JB1984/Vigenere/README.md

 <b>The passage to encrypt/decrypt</b>.

 I would suggest you try first doing something where you know the keys, as well as the encrypted/decrypted passages just to test that it is working.
 Something like the first Kryptos passage (K1) from the CIA Kryptos sculpture which is.
-Please note that "illusion" in the text below is intentionally mispelled:
+Please note that "illusion" in the text below is intentionally misspelled:

 <H4> ENCRYPT </H4>